ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

     }
     ```

-    Here you can have number of implemetation for the same service (for example `OjService`).
+    Here you can have several implementations for the same service (for example, `OjService`).

-3. The client is available in the Application module which is the consumer
+3. The client is available in the Application module, which is the consumer

     ```java
     package com.github.ojitha.application.a;